Installation

 git clone --recursive https://github.com/chombo-discharge/chombo-discharge.git ${DISCHARGE_HOME}

-This file must reside in $CHOMBO_HOME/mk
+This file must reside in $CHOMBO_HOME/mk.

 These files may or may not work right off the bat.